 In the meantime, Anjali House has received (or will receive) support from the French Embassy, Adidas, Globalteer and other private sponsors, such as creating smiles, for example.

-Director Sam Flint was able to get the project going with a two-year startup support fund provided by the French Embassy's Fond du Social Development (FSD) and other sponsors.
-However, the two years are now up and this permanent financial support is no longer present.
+The then Director Sam Flint was able to get the project going with a two-year startup support fund provided by the French Embassy's Fond du Social Development (FSD) and other sponsors.
+However, the two years are long up and this permanent financial support is no longer present.

 PO BOX 93165